Eastern Ontario mayor's pay docked for alleged bullying, yelling, intimidation | CBC News

 Mayor disputes findings

-In it MacKenzie said he disagrees with the assessment of the integrity commissioner, and states he's asked for a review of the process by the Office of the Ontario Ombudsman.
+In it MacKenzie said he disagrees with the assessment of the integrity commissioner and he's asked for a review of the process by the Office of the Ontario Ombudsman.

 MacKenzie's statement also addresses his behaviour in a meeting cited in the commissioner's report.